Education in Ethiopia: Curriculum

 The secondary school second cycle (grades 11 and 12) continues the Natural Science and Social science streams.
 Common subjects in the two streams are English, Mathematics, Civic education, Information technology, a national language and Physical education.
 The students in the social science stream take Economics, General Business education, History and Geography while those in natural science take Physics, Chemistry, Biology and Technical drawing in addition to the common subjects.

-Universities used to have a freshman year to prepare students for a degree but now schools are expected to prepare students.
+Universities used to have a first year to prepare students for a degree but now schools are expected to prepare students.
 This has had a knock-on effect of moving the freshman programs down to grades 11 and 12 and programs for grades 11 to 12 down to grades 9 and 10.
 The grade 9 to 10 curriculum is now equivalent to grades 11 and 12 in many other countries and it covers more subjects than most other countries require for university.

 The World Bank considers that the curriculum should change from its focus on a few high-level achievers to education for all.
 Curriculum content differentiation should start in grades 9 and 10 and undergo further differentiation in grades 11 and 12 to provide alternatives to university.
 There should be continued expansion and improvement of quality in both primary and secondary education to prepare students for different career options in the growing economy.
 This should take priority over expanding university education.
 Primary and secondary education should be laying the foundation for lifelong learning by promoting meta-cognitive skills such as reading meaningfully, learning how to learn, group learning, real understanding, cognitive restructuring and information retrieval.